scipy-conference/scipy_proceedings/papers/luke_campagnola-vispy/vispy.rst

 * *High-level visualization tools.* Most Python developers are not graphics experts.
 Getting from raw data to interactive visualization should require as little code as possible, and should require no knowledge of OpenGL or the underlying graphics hardware.

-* *Publication quality output.* Commodity graphics hardware and the modern OpenGL shader pipeline have made it possible to render moderately large data sets without sacrificing quality in primitive shapes or antialiasing.
+* *Publication quality output.* Commodity graphics hardware and the modern OpenGL shader pipeline have made it possible to render moderately large data sets without sacrificing quality in primitive shapes or antialiasing [rougier2013a,rougier2013b].
 VisPy is also designed to enable vector graphics output, although this feature is not yet implemented.

 * *Flexibility.* VisPy strives to make common tasks easy |---| most basic plot types can be generated with just a few lines of code.
 At the same time, VisPy makes complex and niche tasks possible through a flexible and extensibile architecture.
 VisPy's library of graphical components can be reconfigured and recombined to build complex, interactive scenes.